ksunaly/bigquery_dbt_looker/README.md

 .
   **Source Definition**:
    - Create a `source.yml` file.
 This file contains the source definitions for all raw tables, pointing to where the raw data is located in your data warehouse.
 Centralizing your source configuration helps with data lineage and documentation.
+   - It is good idea to add also freshness funciton here.Adding a freshness test to your data pipeline makes sure that the data is current and accurate, which is important for making good decisions.
+It helps catch stale data and problems early,
+   - building trust in the  information.
+   -  Freshness tests also act as checks that alert teams when data isn’t updated as expected, helping to meet any rules about how timely data should be.
+Overall, they improve the quality and reliability of your data
+     ```yaml
+     sources:
+  - name: ecommerce
+    description: ecommerce database
+    loader: Fivetran
+    database: fivetran_ingest
+    schema: ecommerce
+    freshness:
+      warn_after: { count: 24, period: hour }
+      error_after: { count: 48, period: hour }
+    loaded_at_field: _fivetran_synced
+    tables:
+      - name: orders
+        description: table of orders that were created
+      - name: fulfillments
+        description:  key events in the order fulfillment process.
+      - name: agents
+        description: agents details

+    ```

 **Gold Layer Setup**
 - Moved existing file with sql queries to gold folder
-- Created daily.product.logistics.yml file with description and tests of all columns in final table
+- Created daily.product.logistics.yml file with description

 ## 2. Maintainability
-- **Original**: Uses `select *`, which can lead to issues if the source tables change.
+  **Original**: Uses `select *`, which can lead to issues if the source tables change.
-- **Revised**: Selected only the necessary columns to improve clarity and protect against unexpected changes.
+  **Revised**: Selected only the necessary columns to improve clarity and protect against unexpected changes.
-- **Explanation**:
+  **Explanation**:
     Using `select *` can introduce vulnerabilities if the underlying source tables change, potentially leading to unexpected results or performance issues.
     By selecting only the necessary columns, the code becomes cleaner and more intentional.
 This reduces the risk of breaking changes and simplifies future maintenance, as the impact of changes is more predictable.
   **Action**
-  use column names for each table in each dbt models in select statement
+   Use column names for each table in each dbt models in select statement

 ## 3. Performance
-- 3.1 **Original**: Selected wrong strategy for perfomance
+- 3.1 **Original**: It could be wrong strategy for perfomance
   ```sql
   {{ config(materialized='table') }}